spotify/luigi/doc/configuration.rst

   Defaults to 86400 (1 day).

 disable-window-seconds
-  Number of seconds during which disable-num-failures failures must occur in order for an automatic disable by the scheduler.
+  Number of seconds during which retry_count failures must occur in order for an automatic disable by the scheduler.
 The scheduler forgets about disables that have occurred longer ago than this amount of time.
 Defaults to 3600 (1 hour).